-Our next call will be open July 15-August 31, 2018.
-No simultaneous submissions, but we endeavor to notify for this round by October 15.
+Our next call will be open October 1-November 15, 2019.
+No simultaneous submissions, but we endeavor to notify for this round by January 15.

 All submissions to Untold Volumes are evaluated by double-blind peer review.
-In the first call, we accepted roughly 25% of submissions received.
+Over the first two calls, we accepted roughly 33% of submissions received.